 According to Goldman Sachs 1.4 million registered real estate agents using VR for prospective clients leading to an aggregated real estate commissions market of $107 billion.
 The same report also indicated “the value proposition of a VR home listing ad can significantly outweigh that of an online ad.”

-VR in the European market is a young marketing tool that has not yet become a common practice.
+VR in the European market is a young marketing tool that has not become a common practice yet.
 Companies that choose VR don’t just use technology.
 In conditions where everyone wants working schemes, they became innovators who believed in the new approach and introduced this mechanism into established business processes.

 3D content is a tool for communication, the visual answers to questions, and not a “silver bullet” for increasing sales.
 The question: is the ceiling low in an apartment? - can be answered by the manager with a picture or with experience.
 In VR glasses, you can simply raise your head and assess its height.

-VR in action — entertainment or work tool?
+VR in action — an entertainment or a work tool?

 Despite the fact that VR-technologies offer developers a lot of opportunities, companies differently integrate them into their marketing and sales.